tt recover

 An agent is considered orphaned if:

-- Itβs in Working or Starting state
+- Itβs in Working, Starting, Idle, or Draining state

 - Its log file hasnβt been modified in 2+ minutes, OR